omkardeshpande23994/Adult-Census-Income/README.md

 overall accuracy) after the optimization of the models.
 The results of the experiments show that a similar set of preprocessing and classification models can be used for comparing many prediction problems similar to the one presented in the project.

+The repository contains 4 files :

+1. Project_Report - Report file containing all my findings
+2. Project_Code.py - Project code
+3. data.csv - Dataset used for the project
+4. Experiments - Text file containing the experiments performed within the project